golemfactory/golem-docs/docs/Ncreators/javascript/examples/demands.md

 ### Selecting providers based on the proposed costs

 Need examples using custom filter, where we take proposal and costs and decide.
-We can explain meaning of 3 values of the costs (per CPU sec?/ per environemnt / for start) and how the costs are calcualted.
+We can explain meaning of 3 values of the costs (per CPU sec?/ per environment / for start) and how the costs are calculated.
 Ideally it would be to run a tasks and compare the costs in offer with the details (time of execution, etc - but this would be probably not possible at this stage)

 + code
 + comment